espressif/esp-idf/docs/en/api-guides/build-system.rst

 - :example:`build_system/wrappers` demonstrates how to use a linker feature to redefine or override any public function in both ESP-IDF and the bootloader, allowing modification or extension of a function's default behavior.

-- :example:`custom_bootloader/bootloader_override` demonstrates how to override the second stage bootloader from a regular project, providing a custom bootloader that prints an extra message on startup, with the ability to conditionally override the bootloader based on certain conditions like target-dependency or KConfig options.
+- :example:`custom_bootloader/bootloader_override` demonstrates how to override the second-stage bootloader from a regular project, providing a custom bootloader that prints an extra message on startup, with the ability to conditionally override the bootloader based on certain conditions like target-dependency or Kconfig options.

 - :example:`build_system/cmake/import_lib` demonstrates how to import and use third-party libraries using ExternalProject CMake module.